 We are committed to rehabilitation beyond compliance.
 We believe it is our moral responsibility to conduct concurrent rehabilitation in a changing regulatory, economic and operating landscape.
 We see environmental rehabilitation as an opportunity to uplift our communities, leaving a positive legacy of alternative sustainable land use.
+Due to the complex nature of environmental liabilities and rehabilitation, Exxaro adheres to several legislative frameworks that guide our management and approach.
 We approach mine closure from a holistic and integrated perspective, understanding that responsible mining practices continually evolve, as we strive to deliver a lasting positive legacy while balancing environmental protection and social wellbeing with financial performance.